vaibhavvikas/dsa-problems/interview/google/song_shuffler.md

 If anytime we choose a song
 we add it into the queue,
-adn replace the ind by the last element of array
+and replace the ind by the last element of songs array

 Any time if our queue length is gt than k we pop and put it at the last